 The sphincteric ring encircling the anal canal is composed of the internal sphincter, the central portion of the levators, and components of the external sphincter.
 Anteriorly, it is more vulnerable to trauma, which can result in incontinence.
-The puborectalis forms a muscular sling around the rectum for support and assistance in defecation.
+The puborectalis forms a muscular sling around the rectum for support and assistance in urination and defecation.

 History should include the details of bleeding, pain, protrusion, discharge, swelling, abnormal sensations, bowel movements, incontinence, stool characteristics, use of cathartics and enemas, and abdominal and urinary symptoms.
 All patients should be asked about anal intercourse and other possible causes of trauma and infection.

 Examination should be done gently and with good lighting.
 It consists of external inspection, perianal and intrarectal digital palpation, abdominal examination, and rectovaginal bidigital palpation.
 Anoscopy and rigid or flexible sigmoidoscopy to 15 to 60 cm above the anal verge are often included (see Anoscopy and Sigmoidoscopy).
-Inspection, palpation, and anoscopy and sigmoidoscopy are best done with the patient in the left lateral (Sims) position or inverted on a tilt table.
+Inspection, palpation, and anoscopy and sigmoidoscopy are best done with the patient in the left lateral position (Sims position) or inverted on a tilt table.
 In cases of painful anal lesions, topical (lidocaine 5% ointment), regional, or even general anesthesia may be required.
 If it can be tolerated, a cleansing phosphate enema may facilitate sigmoidoscopy.
 Biopsies, smears, and cultures may be taken, and imaging studies are done if indicated.